-Note: The English improvement rate refers to the number of students who successfully completed a developmental level English course in fall 2013 and successfully completed the next highest level English course in spring 2014.
+753 Note: The English improvement rate refers to the number of students who successfully completed a developmental level English course in fall 2013 and successfully completed the next highest level English course in spring 2014.

-Table C14.A: Fall 2013 to spring 2014 Proportion of the Number in the English Cohort and Basic Skills Improvement Number by Veteran Status and Proportionality Index.
+757 Table C14.A: Fall 2013 to spring 2014 Proportion of the Number in the English Cohort and

+758 Basic Skills Improvement Number by Veteran Status and Proportionality Index.

-Veteran Cohort Imp rovement Proportionality
+Votoron Cohort Improvement Proportionality

-veteran # Column % # Column % Index
+Veteran # Column % # Column % Index

 No 544 98.7 349 98.9 1.0

 Yes 7 1.3 4 1.1 .85

 Total 551 100.0 353 100.0

-Note: The English improvement rate refers to the number of students who successfully completed a developmental level English course in fall 2013 and successfully completed the next highest level English course in spring 2014.
+759 Note: The English improvement rate refers to the number of students who successfully completed a developmental level English course in fall 2013 and successfully completed the next bighest level English course in spring 2014

+761highest level English course in spring 2014.
-Gender: The math and English throughput rates were slightly higher for females (31% and 50%, respectively) than the male throughput rates (28% and 43% respectively).
-However, the differences were not substantial as indicated by the 80% rule, effect size, and proportionality index.
-At the same time, males had a lower (Cohen's d = -.13) English throughput rate (43%) than females (50%).

-Ethnicity: The ethnic group with the highest math (35%) and English (57%) throughput rates were Asian students.
-African American students were disproportionately impacted for both the math (14%) and English (32%) throughput rates when compared to the Asian reference group.
-At the same time, Hispanic students almost had a substantially (Cohen's d = -.18) lower math throughput rate (27%) than Asian students (35%).
-In addition, Hispanic students had a substantially (Cohen's d = -.23) lower English throughput rate; however, both the 80% rule ratio and proportionality thresholds were met.

-Age: Students 20 - 24 years old had the highest math throughput rate (39%) and were the reference group.
-Three of the age groups had fewer than 30 students and were therefore excluded from the disproportionate impact analysis (35-39, 40-49 and 50 years or older).
-All three indices indicated that 30 - 34 year old students were disproportionately impacted on the math throughput rate.
-Specifically, 30 - 34 year old students (13%) had a substantially (Cohen's d = -.55) lower success rate than the 20 - 24 year old students (39%).

-Students 19 years old or younger had the highest English throughput rate (53%) and were the reference group.
+- 764 Gender: The math and English throughput rates were slightly higher for females (31% and 50%, - respectively) than the male throughput rates (28% and 43% respectively).
+However, the - 766 differences were not substantial as indicated by the 80% rule, effect size, and proportionality - index.
+At the same time, males had a lower (Cohen's d = -.13) English throughput rate (43%) - than females (50%). - Ethnicity: The ethnic group with the highest math (35%) and English (57%) throughput rates - were Asian students.
+African American students were disproportionately impacted for both the - math (14%) and English (32%) throughput rates when compared to the Asian reference group. - At the same time, Hispanic students almost had a substantially (Cohen's d = -.18) lower math - throughput rate (27%) than Asian students (35%).
+In addition, Hispanic students had a - substantially (Cohen's d = -.23) lower English throughput rate; however, both the 80% rule ratio - and proportionality thresholds were met. - 776 Age: Students 20 24 years old had the highest math throughput rate (39%) and were the - reference group.
+Three of the age groups had fewer than 30 students and were therefore - excluded from the disproportionate impact analysis (35-39, 40-49 and 50 years or older).
+All - three indices indicated that 30 34 year old students were disproportionately impacted on the - math throughput rate.
+Specifically, 30 34 year old students (13%) had a substantially (Cohen's - 781 d = -.55 lower success rate than the 20 24 year old students (39%). - Students 19 years old or younger had the highest English throughput rate (53%) and were the reference group.
 Four of the age groups had fewer than 30 students and were excluded from the disproportionate impact analysis (30-34, 35-39, 40-49 and 50 years or older).
-None of the other age groups were disproportionately impacted.

-Disability: The math throughput rate was substantially (Cohen's d = .25) higher for students with a disability (42%) than for students not identified as having a disability (30%).
-Students identified as having a disability were not disproportionately impacted on the math throughput rate.

-Only the proportionality index (.85) indicated that students identified with a disability were disproportionately impacted on the English throughput rate.
-Specifically, students not identified as having a disability had a higher English throughput rate (49%) than students who were identified as having a disability (41%).
+None of the other age groups were disproportionately impacted. - 786 Disability: The math throughput rate was substantially (Cohen's d = .25) higher for students with - a disability (42%) than for students not identified as having a disability (30%).
+Students - identified as having a disability were not disproportionately impacted on the math throughputrate. - 790 Only the proportionality index (.85) indicated that students identified with a disability were - 791 disproportionately impacted on the English throughput rate.
+Specifically, students not identified - as having a disability had a higher English throughput rate (49%) than students who were - identified as having a disability (41%). - 794 Economically Disadvantaged: The number of students in each economically disadvantaged - cohort was large enough to examine disproportionate impact for students who received a BOG - Fee Waiver or students who received a Cal B or C, CARE, Pell, or SEOG financial aid award. - All three indices indicated that students who received a BOG Fee Waiver were - disproportionately impacted on the math throughput rate.
+Specifically, students who received a